jacobaustin123/Coral/README.md

 gcd(x, y)
 ```

-This gcd code is 1000x faster when run with the Coral compiler than in the Python interpreter.
-Coral also supports Python 3.7 style type annotations which allow it to further type-infer ambiguous code segments for additional optimization and compile-time error checking.
+Coral supports Python 3.7 style type annotations, as seen in the add function here.
+These type annotations are not just cosmetic - they allow the compiler to further type-infer ambiguous code segments and perform additional optimization and compile-time error checking.

 # Installation

 The Coral language is written in OCaml and compiles target programs to LLVM IR.
-To build the language with OCaml, ocaml-llvm, and gcc/clang already installed, run:
+To build the language *with OCaml, ocaml-llvm, and gcc/clang already installed*, run:

 ```bash
 > git clone https://github.com/ja3067/Coral.git